AdobeDocs/commerce-xd-kits/src/pages/index.md

 ### E-Commerce Tutorial

-This guide walks through the process of designing an e-commerce site using Adobe XD — from product page to checkout — and learn best practices along the way.
+This guide walks you through the process of designing an e-commerce site using Adobe XD — from product page to checkout — teaching best practices along the way.

 * [View Tutorial](https://www.adobe.com/products/xd/learn/design/layout/ecommerce-website-design.html)